Third Age Living

 Caregiver Resource Center

 Third Age Living offers free consultation and support for people caring for loved ones in Sangamon and Logan Counties.
 Our caregiver specialist can help caregivers locate services in the area.
 Our Caregiver Resource Center contains a wealth of information for caregivers including a free Caregiver Guide.
-A weekly caregiver support group is offered at different times throughout the year.
-Contact Catherine at 217-544-6464 ext.
+Contact 217-544-6464 ext.
 47797 for more information.

 Senior Health Insurance Program (SHIP)

 Meet with our trained SHIP volunteer for information and consultation on the Medicare drug discount, Medicare supplements and other health insurance issues.

 AARP Smart Driver Class

 Once a month, Third Age Living offers the AARP Smart Driver class.
 This course helps students understand the effects of aging on driving.
 Students over 55 who take the class will receive a discount on their care insurance.
 According to the course development team, traffic errors were reduced by 22% among those who had taken the course.